JonEG/typo3-certifications/notes/07-extbase/standard-extbase-repository.md

 - [ ] I know which default query methods are shipped.
 - [ ] I know which restrictions apply to queries by default.
-- [ ] I know how to create a repository based on the default Repository class
+- [ ] I know how to create a repository based on the default Repository class.

 ---